 I am a sociologist and social network analyst.
-My main research interests are migration and ethnicity, health disparities, social network methods, and scientific and knowledge networks.
+My main research interests are migration, health disparities, social networks, and science and collaboration.

-I am currently based at the Department of Sociology and Criminology & Law, University of Florida, as a Research Assistant Professor.
-I also work at the University of Florida Bureau of Economic and Business Research (BEBR) and Clinical and Translational Science Institute (CTSI).
+I’m based in the University of Florida Department of Sociology and Criminology & Law as a Research Assistant Professor.
+I also work at the UF Bureau of Economic and Business Research (BEBR) and Clinical and Translational Science Institute (CTSI).

 I also work on social networks and health disparities, particularly in immigrant minorities.
-I am part of the Network Science Program at the UF CTSI and BEBR, which studies and evaluates networks of professional collaboration among scientists, their dynamics and impact on scientific activity, and strategies of network intervention to promote team science.
+I co-funded the Network Science Program at the UF CTSI and BEBR, which studies and evaluates networks of professional collaboration among scientists, their dynamics and impact on scientific activity, and strategies of network intervention to foster team science.

 See my CV here